 Ending rough sleeping

 The sight of a huddled figure in a doorway is an affront to us all and ending rough sleeping is one of my aims during my time in Parliament.
-Last year saw important steps in this campaign like the passing of Bob Blackman MP’s Homelessness Reduction Bill which puts a new duty on councils to help prevent homelessness up to 56 days before it happens, and a duty to take active steps to support people out of homelessness regardless of whether they are in ‘priority need’.
-The fact that this got cross-party support is an indication of the groundswell of feeling about this issue.
+Following the passing of Bob Blackman MP’s Homelessness Reduction Bill in 2017, there is now a new duty on Councils to help prevent homelessness up to 56 days before it happens, and to take active steps to support people out of homelessness regardless of whether they are in ‘priority need’.
+The fact that this Bill got cross-party support in Parliament is an indication of the groundswell of feeling about this issue.

 Underlying the issue of homelessness is of course a raft of other issues like addiction, mental illness, relationship breakdown, job loss and access to affordable housing.
 Getting people off the streets in Newbury is only going to happen when we address all these different problems.
 Working again with the CSJ, I am part of a group of MPs looking at new ways to address the unaffordability of homes in the UK.
-I am also attending meetings of Healthwatch West Berkshire this year as part of my campaign to ensure that mental health is a priority.
-Opening up the conversation about mental health and tackling the stigma surrounding it is part of this and I am delighted to support the work of the inspirational team at Brighter Berkshire and the West Berkshire Suicide Action Group.
+I have also attended meetings of Healthwatch West Berkshire as part of my campaign to ensure that mental health is a priority.
+Opening up the conversation about mental health and tackling the stigma surrounding it is part of this.
+I am delighted that a further £2 billion was promised in the 2018 autumn Budget for mental health provision across the NHS.